-The Branch's financial liabilities are subsequently measured at amortised cost.
+The Branch's financial liabilities are classified as financial liabilities subsequently measured at amortised cost.

 These financial liabilities are recognised initially at fair value and net of directly attributable transaction costs.

 Subsequent measurement

 Financial liabilities at amortised cost

 After initial recognition, trade payables are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.